from the desk of the groomed man

-Beard oil vs. wax/balm.
+Beard oil vs. beard balm (also known as beard wax).
 It’s a David and Goliath battle.
 Ok, well maybe not, but it can be a confusing one.
 The pros and cons of each are extensive and taking sides is almost a political statement.
 What’s best for you?
 Well like most things in life, that depends what you want.

 First, let’s touch on how oil is naturally present on your face.
 Ever pushed your head against a clean window?
 That smudge that’s left is the oil off of your hair, beard or skin- maybe all 3.
 The skin and hair produce oil (sebum) to keep it moisturised and waterproof.
 This leads to durability, elasticity and general better wellbeing of the hair.
 Occasionally people suffer from dry skin.
 This problem comes in many shapes and forms- usually eczema.
 Dry skin around the hair follicles (head or beard, even underarm and eyebrow) often leads to flaky and dry skin- commonly known as dandruff.